ApryseSDK/pdftron-react-native/README.md

 ##### onAnnotationChanged
 function, optional

-This function is called if a change has been made to annotations in the current document.
+This function is called if a change has been made to an annotation(s) in the current document.
 Unlike `onExportXfdfCommand`, this function has readable annotation objects as its parameter.

 Parameters: